|Guide||♦||12 Triplogs||0 Topics|

 A navigational nightmare?

-Overview: A class 3AIII technical canyoneering trip in the northern Superstition Mountains.
+A class 3AIII technical canyoneering trip in the northern Superstition Mountains.

-Warning: This trip involves rappelling and down-climbing.
-A full set of technical canyoneering gear is needed, including: helmet, harness, caribiner, and rappelling device.
-For this trip add a GPS, iron will, 150 ft rope (a 200 ft worked well), and possibly Kevlar body armor.
+This trip involves rappelling and down-climbing.
+A full set of technical canyoneering gear is needed, including: helmet, harness, carabiner, and rappelling device.
+For this trip, add a GPS, iron will, 150 ft rope (a 200 ft worked well), and possibly Kevlar body armor.
 A 50-60 ft rope brought along will get a lot of use (a 100 ft also worked well.)
 Furthermore, I recommend each party take along 50 ft of webbing and 4 quick links.
 I do not recommend this trip for beginning canyoneers.

-Warning: This trip is rated a 5 in navigational difficulty.
+This trip is rated a 5 in navigational difficulty.
 Horse Mesa is full of indistinct drainages running every which way.
 The last few parties who attempted this have missed Tango canyon entirely.
 I recommend that you make use of the GPS route I will submit.
 Furthermore, to avoid the possibility of having to make tough choices in the dark, I recommend you get an early start.

-History: Todd's book indicates a group of Search and Rescue personnel (off-duty) attempted the canyon but could not complete it due to insufficient rope and had to self-rescue.
+Todd's book indicates a group of Search and Rescue personnel (off-duty) attempted the canyon but could not complete it due to insufficient rope and had to self-rescue.
 It is unclear if this was a first descent attempt.

-Hike: From the pullout on the Apache Trail, head into lower Fish Creek and begin rock-hopping downstream.
+From the pullout on the Apache Trail, head into lower Fish Creek and begin rock-hopping downstream.
 Keep track of your distance as you are looking for the 1st major drainage coming down into Fish Creek from your right at 0.5 miles.

 Turn right and climb up the west slope of this drainage, trying to stay near the ridge that runs along the west side.
 You will pass by a rock formation that some say resembles a ship's bow.
 Past this rock formation, continue climbing up the left side of the canyon until you reach a fairly flat saddle.
 Do NOT wait too long to make the climb assuming you can use the slot-like drainage you see ahead of you on your left, you need to summit before reaching that drainage.